SIddharth3791/Pic-Key/README.md

 Main Functionalities
   -> Select images from Photos on your mobile device

-  -> After selecting user can share it on Ostetos platform or can share on other social media (facebook, Instagram or Twitter -> Once shared on Ostetos platform, User can select public/Private option.
+  -> After selecting user can share it on Ostetos platform or can share on other social media (facebook, Instagram or Twitter).

+  -> Once shared on Ostetos platform, User can select public/Private option.

   -> If Selected Public, image gets shared on Ostetos Platform and can be view in their gallery home view.